 Example and description of web.xml

-When creating the web.xml file, copy CATALINA_HOME/webapps/ROOT/WEB-INF/web.xml file and paste it into WEB-INF / of your web application.
+Copy the CATALINA_HOME/webapps/ROOT/WEB-INF/web.xml file and paste it into the WEB-INF of your web application.
 Then open the web.xml file and delete everything in the web-app root element.
-You can configure your web application by adding sub elements of the web-app element, as highlighted below.
+You can configure your web application by adding subelements like below.

-If you copy this test.war file to the default web application folder of another Tomcat server or another vendor's servlet container, the servlet container will automatically deploy and load the test application.Comments
+You put the test.war into the default web application folder of another servlet container, the servlet container will automatically deploy and load the test web application.References